curlpipe/sahl/README.md

 ```

 ### A brand new templating system
 In many websites there are repeated parts e.g. a navbar or footer.
-So with sahl we added a templating system
+So with sahl we added a templating system.
-Write the sahl you want to use in multiple pages and then just import it and sahl will drop in the code in the correct place
+Write the sahl you want to use in multiple pages and then just import it and sahl will drop in the code in the correct place.
 This means that when you update your templates, the entire sahl project updates to match, no more copy, pasting and correcting everywhere.

-Lets say you write some navbar code in `nav.sahl`
+Lets say you write some navbar code in `nav.sahl`.
 ```
 nav {
     // navbar code here